masher92/UKCP18/ReadMe.md

 ## UKCP18

-This project contains code for analysis
+This project contains code for analysis of the UKCP18 local 2.2km precipitation projections.
+This includes validation of the model projections using a gridded observations dataset CEH-GEAR1hr.

 ## Table of contents